upstash/lock/README.md

 </div>
 <br/>

-`@upstash/lock` offers a distributed lock implementation using Upstash Redis.
+`@upstash/lock` offers a distributed lock implementation using multiple instances of Upstash Redis, adhering to the RedLock algorithm.

 ### Example Usage